lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 T> ## Tip
 T>
 T> When a _Strict-Transport-Security_ header is sent over an insecure HTTP connection the web browser ignores it because the connection is insecure to begin with.

+In future requests after the header has been set, the browser consults a preload service, such as [that of Google's](https://hstspreload.org/), in order to determine whether to website has opt-ed in for HSTS.

 ### The Risk